workavast/PixelArtPipeline/README.md

 In editor tool to render 3D object as sprite sheet or single sprite with normal map — based on the character art pipeline of the [Dead Cells](https://dead-cells.com/)

 # Functionality
-- Capture a 3D object with legacy animation into a sprite sheet (future support for modern animations planned)
+- Capture a 3D object with animation into a sprite sheet
 - Set count of the frames per second to the capture of animation
 - Set start and end frames of your animation
 - Preview animation (not result of capture)